+The expansion has the same form as in the photon case, but the coefficients now depend on $E$: $\bar{a}$ through $V''_{\mathrm{c}}$, and $\bar{b}$ through $V''_{\mathrm{c}}$, $m_{\mathrm{c}}$, and $b_{\mathrm{R}}$.
+In the common domain $E>1$, Eqs.~\eqref{eq:alphadelta} and~\eqref{eq:alphaimp} do not represent different physical deflection laws.
+They are the same SDL expansion of the deflection angle for a single near-critical scattering family, expressed in terms of different criticality parameters: the turning-point deviation $\delta$ and the impact-parameter deviation $\varepsilon$, which are related by Eq.~\eqref{eq:delep}.
+The turning-point representation is nevertheless useful because it is geometrically transparent and remains well defined also for the marginally bound case $E=1$, where $\eta$ is ill defined.

 For $E>1$, the SDL coefficients obtained above agree with the results in Ref.~\cite{Feleppa:2024kio} upon identifying our asymptotic impact parameter $\eta$ with their $u$.
-Note that the intermediate steps are organized differently: we define $\delta$ geometrically via the areal radius [Eq.~\eqref{eq:delta}], whereas the analysis of Ref.~\cite{Feleppa:2024kio} employs a different, more coordinate-based near-critical parameterization and expansion scheme.
-Therefore, intermediate quantities such as $b_{\mathrm{R}}$ are scheme-dependent and need not agree between the two formulations.
+Note that the intermediate steps are organized differently: we define $\delta$ geometrically via the areal radius [Eq.~\eqref{eq:delta}], whereas the analysis of Ref.~\cite{Feleppa:2024kio} employs a different, more coordinate-based near-critical parametrization and expansion scheme.
+Therefore, intermediate quantities such as $b_{\mathrm{R}}$ are scheme dependent and need not agree between the two formulations.

 The result in Eq.~\eqref{eq:abar} can be written, for $E>1$, in terms of the quantity $\kappa_{\mathrm{c}}$ introduced in Eq.~\eqref{eq:kappaV''c}, as

 In the turning-point representation, \footnote{ Near the unstable circular orbit, the radial deviation $\tilde{\delta}$ decays exponentially with the azimuthal angle as in Eq.~\eqref{eq:zeta}, $\tilde{\delta} \propto e^{-\kappa_{\mathrm{c}}\varphi}$.
 Hence, $\varphi\sim -\kappa_{\mathrm{c}}^{-1} \log |\tilde{\delta}|$, and since $\Delta \varphi\gg \pi$ in the SDL, the divergent part of the deflection behaves as $\hat{\alpha}\simeq \Delta \varphi \sim -(2/\kappa_{\mathrm{c}})\log |\tilde{\delta}|$.} we likewise obtain, for $E\geq 1$,